This section describes everything we do in our development cycle to reach a high integrity level.

 Centralized knowledge: Teams have an all-inclusive knowledge of the application, as they spend their time working in the same repository.

-Standardization: Standardizing a project (folder structure, naming conventions, etc.) is easier when there is only one repo where everyone works, as there is no need to duplicate efforts or synchronize repositories.
+Standardization: Standardizing a project (folder structure, naming conventions, etc.) is easier when there is only one repository where everyone works, as there is no need to duplicate efforts or synchronize repositories.

-As mentioned in the "Everything as code" previous section, we try to keep as much as possible versioned in our Git repository.
-The application integrity becomes a matter of keeping a healthy source code, after making the source code the only variable affecting an application.
+As mentioned in the "Everything as Code" subsection, we try to keep as much material as possible versioned in our Git repository.
+Application integrity becomes a matter of keeping a healthy source code.
+This is after making the source code the only variable that affects an application.

 By having our infrastructure written as code, we can recreate it on a daily basis.
 Regenerating our infrastructure every day brings the following advantages:

-Having fresh new servers every 24 hours lets us avoid availability and performance issues generated by memory leaks and not released resources.
+Having new servers every 24 hours lets us avoid availability and performance issues generated by memory leaks and unreleased resources.

 The infrastructure code can be audited, and changes can only be made by changing such code.
 This provides full transparency on what was changed, when, and who did it.
 Also, no administrative protocols like ssh or administrative accounts are needed.

-We run an Application Build Process for every change a developer wants to introduce to the source code of the application via Merge Request.
+We run an Application Build Process for every change a developer wants to introduce to the application's source code via a merge request.
 The Application Build Process includes steps like the following: